MCamp859/hello-world/evam-dek-12sep22/README.md

 Here two different pipelines are created simultaneously.
 Let, say one is object_detection/person_vehicle_bike and other is object_classification/vehicle_attributes.
 Both are having different video file sources as per their use cases.

->Note: Both pipelines are having different path in "frame" section for visualization.
+>NOTE: Both pipelines are having different path in "frame" section for visualization.
 One is having path vasserving1 and other is having vasserving2.

 ![Figure 12 : Running Multiple Pipeline Simultaneously](./images/Image12.png "Running Multiple Pipeline Simultaneously")

-If there are two parallel pipelines created with their path in ```"frame"``` section are ```vasserving1``` and ```vasserving2``` respectively, their output streaming URLs will be:
+If there are two parallel pipelines created with their path in ``"frame"`` section are ``vasserving1`` and ``vasserving2`` respectively, their output streaming URLs will be:

 ```shell
 rtsp://<Node-IP-address>:30410/vasserving1